 Nanotechnology and bio-inspired flame retardants

-Novel strategies to combine nano-particles with existing flame retardants through nano-filter technology.
+Novel strategies to combine nano-particles with existing flame retardants through nano-filler technology.

 Multi-scale computational models for fire propagation

 Multi-scale computational models that capture the flammability properties, thermal degradation, and combustion characteristics of advanced lightweight materials and structures.

 Develop innovative fire suppression systems as well as practical fire control strategies.

 Investigate how the evacuation of people in the event of building fire is affected by the human behavioural response to a fire situation subject to the burning of lightweight materials.

 Establish new fire tests and standards to ensure that more robust fire safety provisions are provided for advanced materials and applications.